rebing/graphql-laravel/README.md

 With OpenTelemetry this creates a child span for each resolved field.

+When tracing is enabled (i.e. a `driver` is configured), the tracing execution and resolver middlewares (`TracingExecutionMiddleware` and `TracingResolverMiddleware`) are automatically registered - you do not need to add them to the `execution_middleware` or `resolver_middleware_append` config arrays manually.

 > **Note:** Field tracing produces high-cardinality data and is intended for
 > development/debugging.
 Use it with caution in production.